zikunezhang/zikunezhang.github.io/_pages/about.md

 I am a first-year PhD student at [Department of Industrial Engineering and Operations Research](https://ieor.columbia.edu), Columbia University.
 I am working with Prof. [Wenpin Tang](https://www.columbia.edu/~wt2319).
 Previously, I received a B.S. degree in Mathematics and Applied Mathematics at Fudan University in 2025.
 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 My current research interests lie in the methodological and algorithmic foundations of generative modeling.
-I aim to leverage probability tools to advance diffusion-based generative models.
+I aim to leverage probability tools to advance diffusion-based generative models in both inference and post-training.